moyus/pointcss/docs/src/content/list.md

 ```

 ## Bordered
-By adding the `.list--bordered` modifier class on `.list` container, you can easily create a borderd list style.
+By adding the `.list--bordered` modifier class on `.list` container, you can easily create a borderd list style or remove all borders by adding the `.list--borderless` modifier class.

 <ul class="list list--bordered">
   <li class="list__item">1.
 Active</li>